dhborus/Midcentury/Jot.md

 --Big question-- which machine should be the main writing device?
 Which machine, in other words, is the most comfortable writing environment?

-- iMac seems slower than one would hope.
+- iMac seems slower than one would hope.[@aaron1977]

 - iMac gives all kinds of real estate.
 That is both helpful--full view of writing and notes
 - -- and not -- Ulysses seems ill-suited for so much space (might well change with new dual pane mode)